CL Grant has authored many relationship books, including "30 Day No Contact Rule," "The Reality of Being the Other Woman," and "Ex Addict."

 What Is the Meaning of the Silent Treatment?

-This happens when your partner refuses to enter into any form of meaningful dialogue with you, regardless of the situation in hand.
+This happens when your partner refuses to enter into any form of meaningful dialogue with you, regardless of the situation at hand.
 He becomes emotionally detached and distances himself from you by ignoring your very existence.
 You are excluded from his life and information is withheld from you, making you feel like an outsider.
-This type of behaviour is also referred to as, 'stonewalling,' or 'ostracising.'
+This type of behaviour is also referred to as 'stonewalling' or 'ostracising'.

-While the abuser is referred to as 'he' in this article, this is simply for ease of reading.
+Note: While the abuser is often referred to as 'he' in this article, this is simply for ease of reading.
 It should be stressed that both men and women are equally as capable of withdrawing from their partners in this manner.
 Thus, the terms 'he' and 'she' should be considered interchangeable.

 Should you attempt to initiate any form of physical contact, with a view to breaking the deadlock, he will reject you.
 Even superficial actions, such as avoiding eye contact or staring straight through you, are enough to make you feel invisible and insignificant.
 By resorting to silence and withdrawing from your life, your partner is demonstrating his utmost contempt for you.

 This is unacceptable behaviour and not something that should be tolerated in any relationship.
 Listed below are the seven disturbing facts about the silent treatment that you may not be aware of, which we will explore further in this article:

 - Your Partner May Be a Narcissist

 1. Your Partner May Be Avoiding Confrontation